FAQs

 2. Updating the Cobalt Cube

-2.1 The USB thumb drive with the update package is plugged into the Cobalt Cube but no "System Update" message is displayed:
+The USB stick with the update package is plugged into the Cobalt Cube but no "System Update" message is displayed:

-Is the update.zip file copied to the root directory of the USB thumb drive?
+2.3 Is the update file copied to the top directory of the USB stick?

-The update.zip file must be placed in the root directory of the USB thumb drive.
+The update file must be placed in the top directory of the USB stick.
 The update package must not be placed in any sub-folders, otherwise the Cobalt Cube will not recognise the file.

-Is the USB thumb drive plugged into the correct port of the Cobalt Cube?
+2.4 Is the USB stick plugged into the correct port of the Cobalt Cube?

-The USB thumb drive containing the update package must be plugged into the HOST port of the Cobalt Cube.
+The USB stick containing the update package must be plugged into the HOST port of the Cobalt Cube.

-Did the update package file get corrupted during downloading/copying to the USB thumb drive?
+2.5 Did the update package file get corrupted during downloading/copying to the USB stick?

-Check the SHA256 checksum by running "certUtil -hashfile <location of update.zip> SHA256" on a PC's command line and comparing the output to the update email received from VNC Automotive.
+Check the SHA256 checksum by running "certUtil -hashfile <location of the update file> SHA256" on a PC's command line and comparing the output to the update email received from VNC Automotive.
 If they do not match, please download/copy the file again.

-2.2 The "System Update" pop-up shows on every boot after an update
+The "System Update" pop-up shows on every boot after an update:

 This is due to an update file remaining on the SD Card after an update.
 The file can be removed by going into the My Settings app and clicking “Remove left-over update files”.
 After this, the pop-up will no longer appear.

-2.3 The display of the Cobalt Cube turned off during an update, and now it won’t power back on.
+The display of the Cobalt Cube turned off during an update, and now it won’t power back on:

-This may occur if power was lost during an update of the device, or if the USB thumb drive became loose whilst data was being copied.
+This may occur if power was lost during an update of the device, or if the USB stick became loose whilst data was being copied.
 You will need to return the unit to be restored by a technician.

 3. Phone call and media audio